alloverse/alloverse.github.io/index.md

 end
 {% endhighlight %}

-The standard template has created a standard Button component for you, at 2 decimeters wide and high.
-Its position of 5 centimeter down and forward is relative to the `mainView`'s position.
+The standard template has created a standard Button component for you, at 2 decimeters wide and tall.
+Its position of 5 centimeter down and forward is relative to its parent - in this case the `mainView`.

 The `onActivated` callback lets us run code when the button is pressed.
-This'll print "hello" to your local terminal when you run the app on your machine (even if you're running the visor somewhere else on the Internet!)
+This'll print "hello" to your local terminal when you run the app on your machine (even if you're running the visor somewhere else on the Internet)!

 {% highlight lua %}
 app.mainView = mainView